word cloud of answers to "What are your fears for the United States?"

 Other traits that ranked 50% or more include caring for the less fortunate and encouraging cooperation and compromise.

-Taken together, these forward-thinking questions and responses put us in a place to imagine our way into a flourishing democracy, both individually and collectively.
-We see that our common aspirations recognize the need for individual rights and exploration of meaning and purpose while upholding the care of the community—respecting difference and ensuring fair treatment for all.
+These forward-thinking questions and answers, taken together, put us in a place to imagine a flourishing and more sacred-minded democracy.
+This applies to us as individuals and as a group.
+Our common goals recognize the need for rights and meaning.
+They also value caring for the community.
+We must respect differences and ensure fair treatment for all.
 Our work will continue to explore these ideas as we support a democracy that enables us all to thrive.